bivory/relationships/README.md

 `lein midje :autotest` will run all the tests indefinitely.
 It sets up a watcher on the code files.
 If they change, only the relevant tests will be run again.

+## License

+Copyright © 2013 Bryan Ivory

+Distributed under the Eclipse Public License, the same as Clojure.